 In the spring term of 2021, the course will be offered digitally if required by he Corona situation.

 ENG10 English for Business I is a prerequisite for taking ENG11.

 A set of web-based language tests (submitted via Canvas)

 A portfolio with:

-- 3 written assignments (job applcation with CV, two reports, including one with executive summary; one of the reports is a group assignment)
+- 3 written assignments (job application with CV, two reports, including one with executive summary; one of the reports is a group assignment)